AVEVA/AVEVA-Samples/advanced_samples/PIToOcsOmfSample/Dotnet/readme.rst

 Write PI point data to OSIsoft Cloud Services
 ----------------------------------------

-A single PI point event translates to a single event in a QiStream.
+A single PI point event translates to a single event in a SdsStream.
 OSIsoft Message Format can be used to send data to OSIsoft Cloud Services.
 This sample creates and sends OMF data messages to OCS.